-‘Sister Wives’ Kody Brown Will Build One Giant Home For His Four Wives Against Their Wishes, Per ‘Radar’
+‘Sister Wives’: Kody Brown Will Build One Giant Home For His Four Wives Against Their Wishes, Per ‘Radar’

 “This would be my wives’ home.
 I have four wives.
 My wives don’t want to share a kitchen with each other.
 That creates a problem.
 What I want is to get us in a place where we’re under one roof and we’re functioning as one family,” Brown expressed to an architect on an episode of Sister Wives.

-Though Brown said that he knew the women would be upset by his plot to go behind their backs and build the common living space — and that they would be “tempted to leave” — but that didn’t stop him from going forward with his plans in order to keep his family together and to start putting his idea in motion.
+Though Brown said that he knew the women would be upset by his plot to go behind their backs and build the common living space — and that they would be “tempted to leave” — that didn’t stop him from going forward with his plans in order to keep his family together and to start putting his idea in motion.

 The new house would give each of his wives the ability to have their own living space, including a kitchen, which will hopefully allow them to have a bit of distance from one another, as their resentment toward each other have them wanting to spend less and less time together as a family.